-39. Computerized Presentation: This is a miscellaneous category for all types of electronic/computerized media entries that do not fit into any other category.
-Submit URLs, PDFs, jpegs, etc. If the judge needs an access code or log in, be sure to include that information.
+39. Miscellaneous Digital Media: This is a miscellaneous category for all types of digital media entries that do not fit into any other category.
+Examples may include but are not limited to: podcasts, social media filters, GIFs, toolkits, virtual presentations, etc. Submit URLs, PDFs, jpegs, etc. If the judge needs an access code or login, be sure to include that information.

 40. E-newsletter Internal and External: a category for non-printed newsletters for any audience; submit a PDF; no native files; you may list links to URLs, but also include PDF copies; be sure the URL links are not in areas where the judge will need a login and password.

-41. Digital Magazine: Digital periodicals containing feature-length articles and published exclusively online between July 1, 2019-June 30, 2020; multiple issues may be submitted and they will be judged as a single entry; bound and printed magazines that are also published online will not be eligible and should be entered in Category 16 Magazine.
+41. Digital Magazine: Digital periodicals containing feature-length articles and published exclusively online between July 1, 2022-June 30, 2023; multiple issues may be submitted and they will be judged as a single entry; bound and printed magazines that are also published online will not be eligible and should be entered in Category 16 Magazine.